United Airlines withdraws 2020 forecast on coronavirus uncertainty

-(Reuters) - United Airlines Inc (UAL.O) on Monday withdrew its full-year 2020 forecast citing the impact of the coronavirus outbreak and said it was seeing an about 100% decline in near-term demand to China.
+Feb 24 (Reuters) - United Airlines Inc on Monday withdrew its full-year 2020 forecast citing the impact of the coronavirus outbreak and said it was seeing an about 100% decline in near-term demand to China.

 As a result of the outbreak, the company said it has suspended flights between the United States and Beijing, Chengdu, Shanghai and Hong Kong through April 24.